Peter Billingsley: Career

 In 1983, Billingsley starred in A Christmas Story, based on Jean Shepherd's In God We Trust, All Others Pay Cash, which built its audience slowly over the years and is now broadcast each year for 24 hours from Christmas Eve until Christmas Day on sister cable networks TBS and TNT.
+Billingsley was the first boy to audition for the main role, but Director Bob Clark didn't want to hire him until after an exhaustive three-month search had been conducted.
 The film earned Billingsley another Young Artist Award nomination, and is arguably the one role with which he is most associated.
 He has been quoted as saying that people still approach him on the street, only to say "you'll shoot your eye out, kid!"
 After about 40 years, he reprised the role in a sequel film titled A Christmas Story Christmas directed by Clay Kaytis for HBO Max.

 In 1984, Billingsley starred in an adaptation of The Hoboken Chicken Emergency with Dick Van Patten and Gabe Kaplan, a special Thanksgiving episode of the PBS series WonderWorks.
 He appeared on a "Super Teen" special edition of Family Feud, and on Celebrity Hot Potato.

 As the late 1980s approached, Billingsley's acting career slowed.
 He made guest appearances on Who's the Boss?, Punky Brewster, The Wonder Years, and Highway to Heaven.
 He appeared in The Dirt Bike Kid (for which he won a Young Artist Award), Russkies, and Beverly Hills Brats.